SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       invoke(procedureName, data)
     </td>
     <td>
-      Invoke the specified <code>procedure</code> (RPC) on the corresponding server-side socket.
+      Invoke the specified <code>procedure</code> (RPC) on the corresponding server side socket.
 You can pass any JSON-compatible object as data.
 This method returns a <code>Promise</code>.
 Note that there is a default timeout of 10 seconds to receive a response from the server.
 You can change this limit by setting <code>ackTimeout</code> when instantiating the client.
 If the client does not receive a response in time, the returned <code>Promise</code> will reject with a <code>TimeoutError</code>.
     </td>
   </tr>
   <tr>